 Dry fruits add beauty and richness of flavor to salads.
 I like to add full walnuts, cashews, peanuts, raisins, almonds, and pistachios to my salad bowl.
 It makes a gorgeous and yummy snack full of powerful anti-oxidants.

 It is important to know why you are eating salads daily.
 You may sometimes wonder “is eating salad every day good for you?

 If your goal is to reduce weight then choose leafy greens, olive oil, and vinegar-based dressings.
 Since store-bought dressings contain corn syrup-based dressings which are high in sugar level to increase shelf life.
 Therefore, it will harm your diet and weight goals.
 You can make your own dressings based on healthy ingredients so don’t buy store-based dressings.

 Depending upon your fitness goals, you can play with different ingredients and dressing.
 For instance, add leafy greens with apples, avocado, pomegranate, tomatoes, and onions and drizzle it with lime, thyme, honey, and olive oil.
 This recipe makes the best vegan salad.

 Protein-based salads are also healthy and beneficial.
 I usually add grilled fish and chicken to my salads.
 Tuna is also a convenient option to use in salads.

 Furthermore, if you want to lower blood pressure then use leafy greens, berries, and healthy unsalted seeds in your salads.

 3- Be Aware of your Allergies

 Before making salads every day for your meal, take a look into your allergies and discomforts after salad feasts.
 There may be many reasons that you don’t feel comfortable after having a bowl of salad.
 But due to a salad being a fashionable food, you can’t even find the culprit in your bowl.
-Instead, you may google it: Is it healthy to eat salads every day?
+Instead, you may google it: are salads good for weight loss?